In March each year, all Gentoo customers are notified of their rent and service charge levels for the coming year.

-The Regulator of Social Housing (RSH) wants to make sure that all Registered Providers and local authorities set their rents in the same way and that all rents are affordable and fair for customers.
+The Regulator of Social Housing (RSH) wants to make sure that all housing providers and local authorities set their rents in the same way and that all rents are affordable and fair for customers.
 The RSH has clear guidelines, which all social housing landlords must follow.

-Yes.
-If you are receiving welfare benefits or have a low income, you may be entitled to financial help with your housing costs.
-To find out if you can get help with your rent and Council Tax visit sunderland.gov.uk where you can make a claim online, or find out what you are entitled to by using the online benefits calculator.
+If you are on low income, you may be entitled to help with your housing costs.
+To find out more visit www.sunderland.gov.uk where you can make a claim online, or find out what you are entitled to by using the online benefit calculator.
+Alternatively, for advice you can contact Sunderland City Council on 0191 520 5551 or visit your local Gentoo office to fill in an online form to see if you qualify.

 0161 237 9491